 https://www.nps.gov/grte/planyourvisit/loader.cfm?csModule=security/getfile&PageID=2325994

-Just past the String Lake parking lot, the road becomes one way going past Jenny Lake Lodge (see also Grand Teton Lodging) for the Jenny Lake Scenic Drive (also known as Jenny Lake Loop Road).
-No parking is allowed on the one way loop road (please don’t park in the bike lane).
+Just past the road to the String Lake parking lots, the road becomes one way going past Jenny Lake Lodge for the Jenny Lake Scenic Drive (also known as Jenny Lake Loop Road).
+No parking is allowed on the scenic road, just in a couple of turnouts (please don’t park in the bike lane).

 ________________________________________________________